pgaljan/productPlanner/README.md

 - Support for variable project phases and time-linked tasks
 - Filterable workstream views and real-time feedback on data entry
 - Flexible task placement anywhere within the worksheet
+- Quickly identify when the cost impact of a resource has changed between analyses using **resource hash**

 ---